 - Garland Encyclopedia of World Music

 - RILM Music Encyclopedias.
 A collection of encyclopedias in full text, including historical and current encyclopedias published between 1775 and the present.
 Content includes English, German, French, Italian, Czech, Dutch, Greek, and Slovak musicological sources, and ranges comprehensively over the subject areas of historical musicology and ethnomusicology, popular music, opera, instruments, blues, gospel, and recordings.

-- Classical Music Reference Library — includes Baker's Biographical Dictionary
+- Classical Music Reference Library — includes Baker's Biographical Dictionary of Musicians

 - Harvard Dictionary of Music Online